Best Film for the Vivitar 420 SL

-Getting a roll of 100 feet of film and manually loading it into canisters yourself is considered one of the most widely used ways to save money.
+Getting a bulk roll of 100 feet of film and manually loading in into canisters by hand is considered one of the ideal ways to reduce costs.

-Be aware that you’re limited to 100’ rolls of black & white film.
-This is due to the fact black and white film is less difficult and more affordable to develop at home.
+Bear in mind that you’re going to be limited to 100’ rolls of black & white film.
+This is due to the fact black & white film is much easier and more affordable to process at home.

 Home Developing and Scanning

-All film can be processed by hand.
-It's an intelligent option to cut costs so you can use more film with your Vivitar 420/SL.
+You can develop and digitize any film yourself.
+It is an excellent method to cut costs so that you can shoot more film with your Vivitar 420 SL.

-Black & white film is by far the easiest to develop at home.
-Developer temperature and time are not as essential to do correctly with black & white film as temperatures and time are for transparency or color negative.
+Black & white film is much less difficult to develop.
+Developer temperature and time are not as essential to get correct with black and white film as time and temperatures are for color negative or slide film.